assetto-corsa-web/accweb/README.md

 3. edit the `start.sh` (Linux) or `start.cmd` (Windows) to your needs
 4. open a terminal
 5. change directory to the accweb installation location
-6. generate a new secret for user tokens (this is important for security!) by running `./gen_rsa_keys.sh` (Linux) or `gen_rsa_keys.cmd` (Windows)
+6. generate a new RSA key pair for user tokens (this is important for security!) and place them as `token.private` and `token.public` inside a new directory called `secrets`
+7. create an empty directory called `config` inside your installation directory
-7. run the start script (`./start.sh` on Linux and `start.cmd` on Windows)
+8. run the start script (`./start.sh` on Linux and `start.cmd` on Windows)
-8. leave the terminal open (or start in background using screens on Linux for example)
+9. leave the terminal open (or start in background using screens on Linux for example)
-9. visit the server IP/domain and port you've configured, for example: http://example.com:8080
+10. visit the server IP/domain and port you've configured, for example: http://example.com:8080

 I recommend to setup an SSL certificate, but that's out of scope for this instructions.
 You can enable a certificate by using the environment variables above.

+To generate the RSA key pair, you can use the `gen_rsa_keys.sh` on Linux or install one of the tools available for Windows.
+You can also use an online service which generates RSA key pairs (search for "generate rsa key pair online").

 ### Docker installation

+*NOT READY YET*
+*I'll add Docker when they have released an official Linux server binary.*

 To be able to run accweb through Docker, you have to install Docker and Compose on your server.
 Please refer to the Docker/Compose documentation on how to do that.